Introduction to wound healing and scars.

 I have no financial or other interests in any of the products or providers above.

-The information was conducted to the best of my knowledge and accurate at the time of writing in June 2021.
+The information was conducted to the best of my knowledge and accurate at the time of writing in June 2021 with minor updates, such as broken website links in March 2023.

 Bove, G.M. & Chapelle, S.L.
 (2012).
 Visceral mobilization can lyse and prevent peritoneal adhesions in a rat model.
 Journal of Bodywork and Movement Therapies, 16 (1), 76-82.